Unlock the secrets to creating a warm and generous brand, from color palettes and typefaces to icons and illustrations.

 Fresh colors to light up your day

-Blue is always a safe choice, specially if we want to communicate values of calm and security.
-But we may want to give more presence to a turquoise (if not directly a green), which is easier to relate to the concept of protection so present in this archetype.
-To complete a clean and fresh color scheme we cannot forget to make good use of white.
+Blue and green is always a safe choice, specially if we want to communicate values of calm and security so present in this archetype.
+But don't forget to make good use of white to complete a clean and fresh color scheme.

 Even better if we use gradients, which can help us achieve a more fluid look.
 Blurry gradients are specially useful for creating complex backgrounds while Linear gradients have a more classic look.